Behavior Trees and State Machines in Robotics Applications: Related Work

 \section{Related Work}

-\bchg{In the literature, researchers compare---theoretically---\bts to popular control architectures in robotics, such as finite state machines, the subsumption architecture, and decision trees.
+In the literature, researchers compare---theoretically---\bts to popular control architectures in robotics, such as finite state machines, the subsumption architecture, and decision trees.
 They show that \bts generalize them \cite{colledanchise2018behavior, colledanchise2016behavior, colledanchise2017behavior}.
 They also discuss advantages and disadvantages of each control architecture based on design properties that are important for robotic control architectures.
 Colledanchise et al.\,\cite{colledanchise2016advantages} describe the drawbacks of using state machines for multi-robot scenarios in comparison to \bts using illustrative examples.
-In another work, Colledanchise et al.\,\cite{colledanchise2021implementation} illustrates how to represent different kinds of behaviors from state machines in behavior trees, as well as he provides available software libraries and what kind of representations they support.
-Modularity, reactiveness expressiveness, and readability are some of the properties of \bts that are studied in a formal-theoretical manner, and compared to state-machines by \cite{biggar2021expressiveness}.
-Colledanchise and Natale\,\cite{colledanchise2021implementation} highlight that \bt tools are less mature than tools available for state machines.
-Their findings do not build on an analysis of available tools, however.
+In another work, Colledanchise et al.\,\cite{colledanchise2021implementation} illustrate how to represent different kinds of behaviors from state machines in behavior trees, provide available software libraries and show what kind of representations they support.
+Modularity, reactiveness expressiveness, and readability are some of the properties of \bts that are studied in a formal-theoretical manner and compared to state machines by Biggar et al.\,\cite{biggar2021expressiveness}.
+Colledanchise and Natale\,\cite{colledanchise2021implementation} highlight that behavior-tree tools are less mature than tools available for state machines; however, their findings do not build on an analysis of available tools.
 In our work, we observed good language-design practices for the studied behavior-tree and state-machine DSLs (tools), and some sub-optimal ones.
-However, we can not conclude that the studied state-machine DSLs were better designed than behavior-tree DSLs.
-Each language design had its own advantages and disadvantages. }
+However, we cannot conclude that the studied state-machine DSLs were better designed than the behavior-tree DSLs.
+Each language design had its own advantages and disadvantages.